Wael Al Awar: Work

 In 2021, Al Awar co-curated, alongside Kenichi Teramoto, the National Pavilion of the UAE at the Venice Architecture Biennale, which received the Golden Lion.
 Their project, Wetland, presented a prototype of an environmentally friendly salt-based cement alternative from recycled industrial waste brine, which could reduce the impact the construction industry has on the environment.

 In 2024, he presented the installation Barzakh at the inaugural Abu Dhabi Architecture Biennial, a pavilion composed of many intricate and interlocked modules of plastic, palm fiber, and wastewater brine.
 The project used solidified brine from desalination processes to create an ephemeral structure that addressed environmental cycles and local resources.
+After the Biennial, Barzakh mas moved from its original waterfront site and installed permanently on Saadiyat Island.

-Other significant works include: Mosque of Reflection in Dubai, which reframes the spaces to encourage community use alongside its purpose as a sacred space of worship; Hayy Jameel in Jedah, a creative complex intended to host cultural and artistic programs, which won multiple accolades including Gold in the Hong Kong Design Awards; Silver in the New York Design Awards; and the Honor Award for Exceptional Design by the American Institute of Architects (Middle East chapter); and the Bukhara Cultural District project, launched in 2025, which involves the restoration of dozens of Bukhara’s most important historic buildings, its mosques, madrassas [Islamic schools] and caravansaries [roadside inns].
+Other significant works include: Mosque of Reflection in Dubai, which "reframes the spaces to encourage community use alongside its purpose as a sacred space of worship"; Hayy Jameel in Jedah, a creative complex intended to host cultural and artistic programs, which "won multiple accolades including Gold in the Hong Kong Design Awards; Silver in the New York Design Awards; and the Honor Award for Exceptional Design by the American Institute of Architects (Middle East chapter)"; and the Bukhara Cultural District project, launched in 2025, which involves the "restoration of dozens of Bukhara’s most important historic buildings, its mosques, madrassas [Islamic schools] and caravansaries [roadside inns]".